Interlock-Security/Interlock/README.md

 # Webinix v2.5.0-beta.4

-> Utilize any web browser or WebView as the GUI, combining your preferred backend language with modern web technologies on the frontend — all within a lightweight, portable library.
+> Use any web browser or WebView as the graphical interface, integrating your favorite backend language with modern web technologies on the frontend — all packaged in a lightweight and portable library.
+Portable (Needs only a web browser or a WebView at runtime).

 ![Screenshot](https://github.com/user-attachments/assets/5b706693-0cc8-4710-b706-cac2de58478f)